 desc the communication descriptor.
 Scope:local.
 Type:required.
+Intent: in.
 Specified as: a structured data of type psb_desc_type.

 bndel The list of boundary elements on the calling process, in local numbering.

+Scope: local

+Type: required

+Intent: out.

-Scope: local Type: required Specified as: a rank one array with the ALLOCATABLE attribute, of type integer.
+Specified as: a rank one array with the ALLOCATABLE attribute, of type integer.

-Scope: local Type: required An integer value; 0 means no error has been detected.
+info Error code.
+Scope: local Type: required Intent: out.
+An integer value; 0 means no error has been detected.